ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 - Capitalize names of major events in the life of Jesus Christ that do not use His name_,_ e.g. _the Last Supper, the Crucifixion, the Resurrection, and the Ascension_.
 - Lowercase _heaven, hell, devil, angel, apostle, priest, etc._
 - Capitalize _Hades_ and _Satan_.

-#### Commas
-Use the oxford or serial comma.

-> We interviewed some of our members, Rick Warren, Oprah, and Justin Timberlake.

-Otherwise, follow common sense with commas.
-Read the sentence aloud.
-If you need to take a breath, use a comma.

 #### Contractions
 Use them!